pucagit/Cryptography-I/Week_2/Quiz.md

 ### Q6.

 Let $m$ be a message consisting of $l$ AES blocks (say $l = 100$).
-Alice encrypts $m$ using CBC mode and transmits the resulting ciphertext to Bob. ue to a network error, ciphertext block number $l/2$ is corrupted during transmission.
+Alice encrypts $m$ using CBC mode and transmits the resulting ciphertext to Bob.
+Due to a network error, ciphertext block number $l/2$ is corrupted during transmission.
 All other ciphertext blocks are transmitted and received correctly.
 Once Bob decrypts the received ciphertext, how many plaintext blocks will be corrupted?

 - [ ] $3$